-5.2 Variation to Hours of Work
+5.4 Variation to Hours of Work

-Employees and their manager will, at the initiative of either party, be able to vary the normal working hours and/or days of work to suit or to meet the operational requirements of the Office or the wishes of the Employee.
+- 5.4.1 Employees and their manager will, at the initiative of either party, be able to vary the normal working hours and/or days of work to suit or to meet the operational requirements of the Office or the wishes of the Employee.
 The manager will respect the right of those Employees who do not wish to vary their hours of work.
 Employees may negotiate variations to hours of work either individually or in groups.
-Employees are entitled to be represented by their Employee representative.
-Every such variation shall be by agreement and will be recorded in writing by exchange of letters.

-Employees should wherever possible be granted the opportunity of flexible working hours.

-ERO will not agree to any working arrangement that will make it unreasonably costly or difficult to meet our legal obligations.
+Employees are entitled to be represented by their employee representative.
+Every such variation shall be by agreement and will be recorded in writing by exchange of letters. - 5.4.2 Employees should wherever practicable be granted the opportunity of flexible working hours. - 5.4.3 ERO will not agree to any working arrangement that will make it unreasonably costly or difficult to meet their legal obligations.

-5.3 Morning and Afternoon Tea Breaks
+5.5 Morning and Afternoon Tea Breaks

-Employees are entitled to paid morning and afternoon tea breaks of ten minutes and an unpaid lunch break of up to one hour.
+5.5.1 Employees are entitled to paid morning and afternoon tea breaks of ten minutes and an unpaid lunch break of up to one hour.

-5.4 Time off for Working on a Statutory Holiday
+5.6 Time off for Working on a Statutory Holiday

-Staff will not normally be required to work on statutory holidays, but in the event that they are, then the provisions of the Holidays Act 2003 will apply.

-Those employees required by their DCE to work on a statutory holiday and entitled to the payment of overtime as per clause 5.5 of this Agreement shall be compensated at the overtime rates as specified there, where this payment is greater than that provided by the Act.
+- 5.6.1 Staff will not normally be required to work on statutory holidays, but in the event that they are, then the provisions of the Holidays Act 2003 will apply. - 5.6.2 Those employees required by their DCE to work on a statutory holiday and entitled to the payment of overtime as per clause 5.7 of this Agreement shall be compensated at the overtime rates as specified there, where this payment is greater than that provided by the Act.

-5.5 Overtime
+5.7 Overtime

-5.5.1 Where any Employee who is entitled to overtime is requested by their manager in writing to work outside normal hours on Monday to Friday, overtime shall be paid after completing 8 hours that day.
+5.7.1 Where any Employee who is entitled to overtime is requested by their manager in writing to work outside normal hours on Monday to Friday, overtime shall be paid after completing 8 hours that day.